| | | | | | | | | | |

 • 2 slices bread

-• 1/2 cup Gruyere cheese, or cheddar cheese, grated
+• ½ cup shredded Gruyère cheese, or cheddar cheese

 Instructions

-• Flake the tuna in a medium bowl and add the celery, white and light green parts of the green onion, and chopped dill pickle.
-Add enough mayonnaise to make a creamy consistency.
-Add the Worcestershire sauce.
+• Flake the tuna in a medium bowl, then add the celery, the white and light green parts of the green onion, and chopped dill pickle.
+Add 3 tablespoons of mayonnaise, or enough to make a creamy consistency.
+Add the Worcestershire sauce if using.
 Mix well and taste, adding salt and pepper as needed.

 The ingredients for our elevated tuna melt are combined in a medium bowl.